visit-dav/visit/src/doc/dev_manual/pr_review.rst

 are no exception.
 A typical review process looks like this:

 #.
 The developer submits a pull request and selects a reviewer.
 #.
-The reveiewer writes comments and submit a "Request change" review or an "Approve" review.
+The reviewer writes comments and submit a "Request change" review or an "Approve" review.
 #.
 The developer updates the PR according to the suggestions.
 #.
 Repeat steps 2 and 3 until the PR is ready.
 #.
 The reviewer approves the PR.